Advanced Cell Biology 1: Experimental Approaches

 Objectives

-- Understand the main principles of protein addressing to different cellular compartments.
+- Understand the main principles of protein targeting to different cellular compartments.

-- Knowledge of the main principles of vesicular trafficking (notion of fission and fusion and knowledge of some of the major proteins involved (Rabs, Arf, SNARE, SNX, BAR proteins...) and nuclear trafficking.
+- Understand the main principles of vesicular trafficking (concepts of fission and fusion and knowledge of some of the major proteins involved (Rabs, Arf, SNARE, SNX, BAR proteins, etc.) and nuclear trafficking.

-- Knowledge of the different stages of the cell cycle and the major molecular principles of its regulation (CDK cyclin concepts).
+- Understand the different stages of the cell cycle and the major molecular principles of its regulation (CDK cyclin concepts).

-- Understand the main pathways leading to cell death (necrosis, apoptosis, anoikis, etc.) and the associated signaling mechanisms.
+- Understand the main pathways leading to cell death (necrosis, apoptosis, anoikis, etc.) and the signaling mechanisms associated with them.

-- Knowledge of approaches for studying modes of interaction between proteins (direct/indirect) (pull down, immunoprecipitation, in vitro interaction, etc.).
+- Know approaches for studying modes of interaction between proteins (direct/indirect) (pull down, immunoprecipitations, in vitro interaction, etc.).

-- Know how to assess the importance of a protein in a cellular mechanism (siRNA, cells from KO mice, expression of dominant-negative or constitutively active mutants) in relation to the notions of loss or gain of function.
+- Understand the approaches used to evaluate the importance of a protein in a cellular mechanism (siRNA, cells from KO mice, expression of dominant negative or constitutively active mutants) in relation to the concepts of loss or gain of function.

-- know how to analyze a figure in a scientific article.
+- know how to analyze a scientific article figure.

-- know how to analyze and interpret the results of a scientific article, and be able to summarize them quickly (level 1 article analysis).
+- know how to analyze and interpret the results of a scientific article and be able to summarize it quickly (level 1 of article analysis).

-- Write a report on practical work, respecting the rules of presentation and the time allowed.
+- Write a report on practical work, following the presentation rules and within the allotted time.

-- respect the hygiene and safety rules of a laboratory and the good laboratory practices related to cell line culture
+- Comply with the health and safety rules of a practical training room and good laboratory practices related to cell line culture.

 Read more